When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Patrick

-• Patrick Carney: American drummer from the band “The Black Keys.”
+• Patrick Carney: The Grammy-winning American drummer from the rock band “The Black Keys.”

-• Patrick Dempsey: American actor known for his role in the TV series “Grey’s Anatomy.”
+• Patrick Dempsey: American actor, famously known as “McDreamy” for his role in the TV series “Grey’s Anatomy.”

-• Patrick Stewart: British actor known for his role in the movie franchise “X-Men.”
+• Patrick Stewart: legendary British actor known for his commanding roles in “Star Trek” and “X-Men.”

-• Patrick Stump: American musician of the band “Fall Out Boy.”
+• Patrick Stump: The soulful lead vocalist and guitarist of the band “Fall Out Boy.”

-• Patrick Bateman: the main character from the novel and 2000 film adaptation “American Psycho.”
+• Patrick Bateman: The terrifying yet iconic anti-hero from the novel and film “American Psycho.”

-• Patrick Harper: a character in the novel and TV series “Sharpe.”
+• Patrick Harper: A loyal soldier and key character in the historical fiction series “Sharpe.”

-• Patrick Jane: the main character in the TV series “The Mentalist.”
+• Patrick Jane: The charming and observant consultant in the hit TV series “The Mentalist.”

-• Patrick Verona: the main character in the film “10 Things I Hate About You.”
+• Patrick Verona: The bad-boy-with-a-heart-of-gold played by Heath Ledger in “10 Things I Hate About You.”

-Here are the answers to some of the most frequently asked questions about the name Patrick.
+Here are answers to the most common questions regarding the history and usage of the name Patrick.

 What Does the Name Patrick Mean in Gaelic?